lacanoid/datalink/docs/functions.md

 ### versioning

+#### dlnewcopy( datalink [ , has_token integer ] ) → datalink

+Generate a new token value for a datalink.
+This is used for indicating that the file contents have changed.

+If `has_token` > 0 then the previous token will also be stored in a datalink.
+This can be used for update of `WRITE ACCESS TOKEN` columns.

+Updating a `RECOVERY YES` datalink column with the new value of the datalink will also cause datalinker to create a backup of file contents.

 #### dlpreviouscopy( datalink [ , has_token integer ] ) → datalink

 Return previous version of the datalink, if available.